egoliveira1/egoliveira1/README.md

 ### I'm Eron Oliveira

-For the last six years involved in data analysis and project management areas.
-Currently, I am taking another step in my career and developing Data Science anda Data Engineering projects.
+I have been involved in data analysis and project management for the last six years.
+I am taking another step in my career and developing Data Science and Data Engineering projects.
 <!--
 **egoliveira1/egoliveira1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.